olehdzoba/practice-leetcode/README.md

 Since I try to solve these challenges often enough I append a streak number to each solution.
 Streak is continuous solutions with one day break at most not counting days off.

-XYYY-challenge-name.js \
+XxYY-challenge-name.js \
-where X - streak number, YYY - day when the challenge was solved.
+where X - streak number, YY - day when the challenge was solved.